x-codingman/KOM/Proof-of-Concept/README.md

 ./run_gdb.sh /workspace/threadx_exploitation b-l475e-iot01a
 ```

 After running the above commands, you should observe the output showing that the MPU control register (at address `0xe000ed94`) has been modified.
-We print the value of the register before and after launching the KOM attack.
-Specifically, the value of the control register changes from `5` to `0`, indicating that the MPU has been successfully disabled.
+We set a gdb watchpoint to catch the change of the control register during the KOM attack.
+Specifically, the value of the control register changes from `5` to `0` aftering launching the KOM attack, indicating that the MPU has been successfully disabled.

 ```
 (gdb) watch *0xe000ed94